 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Inogen, Spectrum Brands, Bridgepoint, and Corbus and Encourages Investors to Contact the Firm

-NEW YORK, March 28, 2019 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C. reminds investors that class action lawsuits have been commenced on behalf of stockholders of Inogen, Inc., and Spectrum Brands Holdings, Inc., Bridgepoint Education, Inc., and Corbus Pharmaceuticals Holdings, Inc. Stockholders have until the deadlines listed below to petition the court to serve as lead plaintiff.
+NEW YORK, April 04, 2019 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C. reminds investors that class action lawsuits have been commenced on behalf of stockholders of Inogen, Inc., Spectrum Brands Holdings, Inc., Bridgepoint Education, Inc., and Corbus Pharmaceuticals Holdings, Inc. Stockholders have until the deadlines listed below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Inogen, Inc. (NASDAQ:INGN)